manju-insane/To-do-list/README.md

 # To-do-list
-Created simple TODO  using HTML5, CSS3 and JS.  styles and script are linked internally.
+Created simple TODO  using HTML5, CSS3 and JS without any framework.